 Although applying AI behind the scenes might not be as sexy as new products, it allows companies to test and learn the fundamentals of working with AI without consequences, and hence build confidence.
 It is the job of the cross-BU AI Task Force to collect the learnings and bit by bit create best practices that will become part of the AI development DNA of the company.

 Once the target vertical application has been identified, the potential of AI needs to be validated, brought into production, and actually used.
-To achieve this, it is recommended to use an agile approach that takes in consideration the differences from human engineering, the fact that most successful AI solutions rely on large quantities of data, and that there is considerable IP to be created:
+To achieve this, it is recommended to use an agile approach that takes in consideration the differences of AI from human engineering, the fact that most successful AI solutions rely on large quantities of data, and that there is considerable IP to be created: